-From a consumer perspective, making a payment at a business usually consists of two basic steps: swipe your card and enter your PIN, or signature.
+From a consumer perspective, making a credit card payment at a business usually consists of two basic steps: swipe your card and enter your PIN, or signature.
 It’s a simple, straightforward process.
 But what consumers may not realize, is that a lot is going on behind the scenes of a payment transaction.
-Add in secure technologies that help protect cardholder data, and the process and number of technologies involved in a two second payment authorization can seem complex.
+Add in secure payment technologies that help protect cardholder data, and the process and number of technologies involved in a two second payment authorization can seem complex.
 Let’s break it down.

 To better understand how a secure credit card payment works, it helps to have a basic understanding of the various entities involved in authorizing a payment transaction.